-All regular full-time, part-time, and occasional staff will be issued a Colorado College identification card that allows staff and dependents access to Tutt Library, the college fitness center, and tickets for campus events.
+Eligible CC employees will be issued an identification card that allows them and eligible dependents access to Tutt Library, the college fitness center, and tickets for campus events.
 Please contact the staff at the Worner Center desk for additional information.

 Campus keys are issued at Facilities Services and can only be duplicated by Facilities Services.
 You will be charged for lost keys and you may not pay the charge from departmental funds.
 Broken keys will be replaced without charge when returned to Facilities Services.
 When your employment ends, you must return all keys to Facilities Services.